Ryan Sypek: Acting career

 He started acting when he was in the sixth grade and also enjoyed playing baseball.
 He attended Wayland High School, graduating in 2000.
 After high school graduation, he attended Boston University, spending a semester in London at the London Academy of Music and Dramatic Art.
 He graduated from Boston University with a Bachelor of Fine Arts Degree.
 Before getting his role on Wildfire, he worked for the famous Beverly Hills Hotel, parking cars.

 He played Jack Hunter in The Rose Tattoo at the Huntington Theatre in Boston in 2002.
 He co-starred in the ABC Family Original TV Series Wildfire, portraying Junior Davis, after initially auditioning for the role of Matt Ritter.
 He portrayed Sgt.
 Mills Evans in Private Valentine: Blonde & Dangerous, starring opposite Jessica Simpson.
 He was also a guest star on an episode of another popular ABC Family show, Greek, as a suitor for the lead character, Casey and as Dylan Boyd in Hollywood Heights.

+Personal life

+In August 2016, Sypek announced his engagement to artist Kate Winston.
+They were married on September 23, 2017.
+On June 17, 2021, they welcomed their first child, a girl.

+As of 2018, Sypek has been working as a real estate broker in Los Angeles.